-2.25.1 Governing bodies may use their budget shares to meet the cost of capital expenditure on the school premises.
-This includes expenditure by the governing body of a voluntary aided school on work which is their responsibility under paragraph 3 of Schedule 3 of the SSAF Act 1998.
+- 2.25.1 Governing bodies may use their budget shares to meet the cost of capital expenditure on the school premises.
+This is to help meet responsibilities under the School Premises (England) Regulations 2012, the Workplace (Health, Safety and Welfare) Regulations 1992, the Regulatory Reform (Fire Safety) Order 2005, the Equality Act 2010 and the Building Regulations 2010. - 2.25.2 This includes expenditure by the governing body of a voluntary aided school on work which is their responsibility under paragraph 3 of Schedule 3 of the SSAF Act 1998.
 However, if the expected capital expenditure from the budget share in any one year will exceed £15,000, the governing body must notify the Council and take into account any advice from the Council as to the merits of the proposed expenditure.
-If the premises are owned by the Council then the governing body should seek the consent of the Council

-- to the proposed works but such consent can be withheld only on health and safety grounds. - 2.25.2 Schools may not transfer revenue funding to capital until the works have been completed, nor may they accrue for capital works that are planned. - 2.25.3 Schools are able to ask the Council to hold Devolved Formula Capital balances for a period of three financial years, in line with the DFE guidance on the use of balances, all requests for the transfer of funding should be made to the Council before the 28th February. - 2.25.4 These requirements would not affect expenditure from any capital allocation made available by the LA outside the delegated budget share.
+If the premises are owned by the Council, then the governing body should seek the consent of the Council to the proposed works but such consent can be withheld only on health and safety grounds. - 2.25.3 Schools may not transfer revenue funding to capital until the works have been completed, nor may they accrue for capital works that are planned. - 2.25.4 Schools are able to ask the Council to hold Devolved Formula Capital balances for a period of three financial years, in line with the DFE guidance on the use of balances, all requests for the transfer of funding should be made to the Council before the 28th February. - 2.25.5 These requirements would not affect expenditure from any capital allocation made available by the LA outside the delegated budget share.